Yacht Transit #06 Histoire d’Eau

 Day One : Miraflores & Pedro Miguel locks

 A few days before the transit we met Ronald and his pregnant wife Rebecca at the Balboa Yacht Club.
 Descriptions of the boat as a “work in progress” and of the unusual engine arrangement quickly made us wary – Ronald was proud to tell us that he bought the boat for $1 (we think he paid too much)!

-The two bikers spent one night on board, then stayed in a hotel for the next night which was ominous.
+The Canadian guys were riding trail bikes from Canada to the tip of South America.
+They spent one night on board, and then they stayed in a hotel for the next night which was ominous.
 Especially when they emailed to say that “If the motor makes it all the way to our destination I shall buy a lottery ticket on the way back to the city!”.

 We confirmed the Friday transit but it was hard to make contact with the boat.
 The bikers left their bikes in our garage and then were supposed to stay on board.
 We had some beers at home then went with them to the yacht club where they were supposed to meet someone who didn’t turn up.
-When they heard that Ronald was not likely to meet them until 22:00, we took pity on them and let them stay with us.
+When they heard that Ronald was not likely to meet them until 22:00, we took pity on them and let them stay at our place.